 An adult who is the subject of a representation application has the right to have a lawyer.
 If they cannot afford to hire a lawyer, they can apply to Nova Scotia Legal Aid, or call Legal Aid at 1-877-420-6578.

 In court, the adult has the right to be at the court hearing, to speak to the judge, and to give information to the court.
 If the adult does not agree with the judge’s decision, they can appeal the decision at the Nova Scotia Court of Appeal.

 An adult who needs a representative has the right to apply to the court to review the representation order if their ability to make decisions changes.
-For example, if an adult can again make their own decisions, they can apply to the court to have the representation order reviewed, and to remove their representative decision-maker.
+For example, if an adult can again make their own decisions, they can apply to the court to have their representation order reviewed, and to ask to have their representative decision-maker removed.

 Does an adult have to cooperate with an assessment?

 An adult does not have to take part in a capacity assessment.

 If the adult refuses to be assessed or decides to end an assessment in progress, the health professional must stop the assessment and notify the person applying for representation that the adult has decided not to be assessed.
 Only a court can order a person to participate in an assessment if they refuse to cooperate.
 Family members and friends cannot make an adult cooperate with an assessment.